XLLM @ ACL 2025

 We have set up three shared tasks as follows.
 Participants can access the respective task pages to learn about the specific participation requirements.
 System submissions will be evaluated using automatic metrics, with a focus on the accuracy and relevance of the results.
 Participants can submit at Codabench.

-Teams that achieve top rankings in the shared tasks will receive cash prizes.
+Teams that achieve top rankings in part of the shared tasks will receive cash prizes.
 Winning participants are required to write a technical paper that fully describes the techniques and experimental results used.
 Additionally, they will need to prepare a poster or oral presentation to showcase their methods and approaches on-site.

 Task-I: Dialogue-Level Dependency Parsing (DiaDP)